nrs-org/novelslop/content/vol_01/chap_09.typ

   _"Rumors... sure spread pretty fast."_

   Everything was still normal on that morning, until Mona went to take her shoes from the locker room.
+  Up to that moment, nothing seemed out of the ordinary.
+  It was the same spring, the
+  same flower petals that rained down from the cherry blossom, and the same grand-old school gate.

-She remembered everything that happened yesterday, including how she revealed her relationship with Narumi Sena.
+  The sudden interaction reminded her of everything that happened yesterday, including how she revealed her relationship with Narumi Sena.

   She took a brief look around.
 There were some girls clumped together,